 This boost in productivity directly contributes to higher revenue and ultimately higher profits.

-Reports continue to find that employee levels of engagement have a strong link with improved mental and physical health in employees.
+Reports continue to find that employee levels of engagement have a strong link with improved mental and physical health of employees.

 For example, 70% fewer safety incidents occur with engaged employees.
 This means employees avoid physical harm and businesses avoid excessive repair costs simply by increasing engagement.